 So which visual cue performs better?
 Arrows, pointing, a line of sight?

-Research conducted by ConversionXL shows that when it comes to explicit visual cues, an arrow outperforms a human’s line of sight:
+Research conducted by CXL shows that when it comes to explicit visual cues, an arrow outperforms a human’s line of sight:

 To produce those results, eye-tracking studies and heat maps were the primary sources of data collection:

-How to use implicit visual cues on landing pages
+How to use implicit visual cues on post-click landing pages

 Implicit visual cues are not straightforward like arrows and pointing.
 These design elements don’t directly point to a particular object.
 Rather, they rely on a more subtle approach to persuade visitors to fulfill the conversion goal.